RamAyoub/WiserNote/README.md

-# WiseNote: A Note-taking App
+# WiserNote: A Note-taking App

 ## About

-WiseNote is a Web Application made using Remix that uses AuthKit from WorkOS and OpenAI API to fixes any grammatical error and better represent any stored note on command
+WiserNote is a Web Application made using Remix that uses AuthKit from WorkOS and OpenAI API to fixes any grammatical error and better represent any stored note on command
 Made using Remix.Run, WorkOS Authkit, Prisma, SupaBase

 ## Deployment